printdotio/printio-ios-sdk/docs/analytics.md

 ###**How to integrate Analytics**

-1. In order to use Analytics, you need to import GTAnalytics protocol:
+**1. In order to use Analytics, you need to import GTAnalytics protocol:**

 ```Objective-C
 #import <PrintIO/PrintIO.h>